Involved in more than 100 enzyme reactions throughout the body.

 Supplements of this vitamin do not enhance them in well-nourished individuals.

 This vitamin is in a wide variety of foods.

-Including fortified cereals, beans, meat, poultry, fish, and some fruits and vegetables.
+Including fortified cereals, beans, meat, poultry, fish, as well as some fruits and vegetables.

 The table of selected food sources of vitamin-B6 suggests many dietary sources of B6.

 What is the Recommended Dietary Allowance for adults?

 The 1998 RDAs for vitamin B6 for adults, in milligrams, are:

 Men & Women

 Ages 19-50 ~ 1.3 mg 1.5 mg

 Two national surveys indicated that most Americans meet current recommendations for vitamin B6.